AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60234-paypal-shows-an-incorrect-amount-when-disount-is-applied.md

 ---
-title: 'ACSD-60234: Incorrect amount is shown on [!DNL PayPal] when discount is applied'
+title: 'ACSD-60234: [!DNL PayPal] shows an incorrect amount when discount is applied'
-description: Apply the ACSD-60234 patch to fix the Adobe Commerce issue where an incorrect amount is shown on [!DNL PayPal] when the discount is applied through the payment method.
+description: Apply the ACSD-60234 patch to fix the Adobe Commerce issue where [!DNL PayPal] shows an incorrect amount when the discount is applied through the payment method.
 feature: Products, Configuration
 role: Admin, Developer
 ---
-# ACSD-60234: Incorrect amount is shown on [!DNL PayPal] when the discount is applied
+# ACSD-60234: [!DNL PayPal] shows an incorrect amount when the discount is applied

-The ACSD-60234 patch solves/fixes the issue where incorrect amount is shown on [!DNL PayPal] when the discount is applied through the payment method.
+The ACSD-60234 patch solves/fixes the issue where [!DNL PayPal] shows an incorrect amount when the discount is applied through the payment method.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.51 is installed.
 The patch ID is ACSD-60234.
 Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions